radicle-dev/old.radicle.xyz/content/blog/radicle.md

 ...

 We've built a couple of "apps" in the radicle system.
-One example is rad-issues, a p2p issue tracker.
+One example is `rad-issues`, a p2p issue tracker.

     TODO: demo rad-issues interactions